Car Sharing and Taxis Archives

-Need help getting around in Saudi Arabia?
+Need help getting around in the UK?
 Check out our listing of expat-friendly taxi and car-sharing services and get from A to B more easily:

-Careem is an online platform offering a range of services in several countries across the greater Middle East region.
-Their offering varies country to country, but includes ride-sharing, food deliveries, money transfers, and more.
-Download the app to find out how Careem could make your life easier.
+Airport Angels is a welcoming service operating in UK international airports and train stations.
+Their expert team is trained in providing a smooth and efficient meet-and-greet service for expats, travel groups, professionals, and children.
+If you’re arriving in the UK, let Airport Angels help.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing